-The Nomads seem to defy either category.They are happy to tell you where they have been, where the best free camping sites are and any particular attractions or distractions to look out for.
+The Nomads seem to defy either category. they are happy to tell you where they have been, where the best free camping sites are plus any attractions or distractions to look out for.
 “We might head out to Warwick and then up to Toowoomba and then Caloundra, not sure yet will wait and see what happens.”
 Said a couple I meant in Goondiwindi.

 Lulled to sleep by lowing cattle, on the river flats across from where I camped last night, I awoke to the morning cacophony of bird song.
-Vegemite on toast and tea, then off for the short 62 kms ride to Banana and a short day on the bike rather than try and pump out 145 to Dululu in one day.
+Vegemite on toast and tea, then off for the short 62 km ride to Banana and a short day on the bike rather than try and pump out 145 to Dululu in one day.

 Love the little escape these entries give me.
 Your writing is so good it’s easy for me to imagine myself there.